Vince14Genius/IPA-Keyboard-iOS/README.md

 All items in the TODO list will be moved to Issues.

-## To-Do List: Features for future releases

-- [ ] Add a drag-scrolling mechanism to the bottom sections bar

-- [ ] **(if possible)** Section for recently used keys

-- [ ] Section for customized key selection & layout

-- [ ] Settings for turning specific sections on & off in the host app

-- [ ] Make host app look better using SwiftUI

 ### Other key sets

 _No longer using separate keyboard extensions; integrate everything to the main keyboard extension_